-Symbology for raster data#
+Symbology for Raster Data#

 As we have already learned, raster data are basically a grid of pixels with different (numerical) values.
 As such, you can’t style the shape, fill or outline of raster data.
 Raster data is visualized by assigning a colour ramp to the pixel value.
 QGIS offers several options to visualise raster data.
 For example, you can create a hillshade with digital elevation model (DEM).